wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 > not in September.

-While I can't relate to either of these events having not experienced anything quite like them myself, they helped me see that without financial stability, basic survival needs like finding food and shelter cause so much strife that it's hard to consider other aspects of life like investing in the future, which I so easily take for granted as a given to be doing.
+While I can't relate to either of these events having not experienced anything quite like them myself, I was left with an unsettled feeling thinking about how without financial stability, basic survival needs like finding food and shelter cause so much strife that it's hard to consider other aspects of life like investing in the future, which I so easily take for granted as a given to be doing.

 While traveling recently, it became more evident than ever the difference afforded by my financial state.
 When we visited third world countries, something as simple as hot, clean, running water was sometimes a luxury.
-But the contrast wasn't just evident at that scale, even compared to other travelers we met in hostels, we had so many less worries having the finances from a tech salary.
+But the contrast wasn't just evident at that scale.
+Even compared to other travelers we met in hostels, we had so many less worries having the finances from a tech salary.
 Instead of stressing over the series of shared cars required to get to a remote region, we could just splurge on a taxi to get us there.
 When we stayed in a run